Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.config.md

 ## Using aka.config

 aka.config is an Aegisub module to handle config.
+It is built around the `Result` table introduced in aka.outcome.
+You may be able to get around by just copying the code examples below but you are suggested to give a brief look at aka.outcome's [document](Using%20aka.outcome.md).

+Also, if everything you need is storing a single value, and you want an interface that is as simple as possible.
+There is also [aka.singlesimple](Using%20aka.singlesimple.md) which aims to achieve that.

 ```lua
 local aconfig = require("aka.config")